jltinker/IsolationCriterion/README.md

 The output file has two columns:
  1) P(sat)
- 2) if(Psat)>0, the index of the larger galaxy that is most likely the host halo
+ 2) Indx. if(Psat)>0, this is the index of the larger galaxy that is most likely the host halo.
+Otherwise, -1.

 The output can be cut two ways:
  1) P(sat)<0.01.
 A "pure" sample of central galaxies.